 Those who are beginning as chicken farmers might like this breed best, but you should be aware that it isn’t the most ideal if you want multiple kinds in one coop.

-They can be domineering and even eat the other chicken’s eggs.
+They can be aggressive and domineering and even eat the other chicken’s eggs.
 Also, they start laying eggs around 22 to 24 weeks.

 Factors to Consider When Choosing Which Layer to Raise

-While all of the chickens on our list lay a lot of eggs, and can be considered the best egg laying chickens, you should make sure they meet your particular needs.
+While all of these chickens were bred to lay a lot of eggs and can be considered the best egg laying chickens, you should make sure they meet your particular needs.

 Consider how much land space you have and how much time you have for them.
 You may also want to focus on their disposition and whether or not they are good with kids.